 Shoulder Pain Treatment Perth

-My Physio Perth’s shoulder physios are experts in shoulder pain treatment Perth.
+Adam McKnight from Perth Shoulder Physio excels in shoulder pain treatment Perth.
 The shoulder is incredibly complex, connecting our upper limb to our body and allowing movement in three degrees of freedom.

 The shoulder’s flexibility is considered its best attribute, however it also renders it susceptible to injury due to its lack of stability.
 An adequate balance of strength and flexibility of the muscles around the shoulder joint is considered crucial to ensure normal, pain free function.